shlienlab/raccoon/docs/clustering.rst

                   will be stored
 ================  =================================================================

-For the full list of available options and their use, see api_.
+For the full list of available options and their use, see :ref:`api`.

 Normalization
 ==============

-As a first step in the clustering analysis, the data can by activating the :code:`norm` flag in the recursive clustering object.
+As a first step in the clustering analysis, the data can be normalized by activating the :code:`norm` flag in the recursive clustering object.
 It takes default :code:`sklearn` norms, and is set by default at :code:`'l2'`.
-If :code:`None`, no normalization will be applied prior to the features removal step.
+If :code:`None`, no normalization will be applied before the features removal step.

 Optimizers